denizzistoglu/Fundamentals-of-Programming-Projects/README.md

 # Fundamentals-of-Programming-Projects
-Here are some of my projects from the Fundamentals of Programming course from the fall term of my freshman year.
+Here are some of my projects from the Fundamentals of Programming course from the fall term of my freshman year (Fall,2022).